jwolff52/wolffblog/_posts/2016-10-04-intro-to-java-1.md

 tags: ['Java', 'Tutorial']
 commentIssueId: 4
 ---
 The goal of this tutorial series is to be an introduction to Java as a programming language.
-Java was the first language I learned so this tutorial will be designed for the ultimate beginner, though I won't teach you how to use a computer and install programs :wink:.
+Java was the first language I learned so this tutorial will be designed for the ultimate beginner, though I won't teach you how to use a computer and install programs :wink:<!--more-->.

 To begin with you will need to go the the [JDK 8](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) download page and choose the version that is appropriate for your OS, once you have that installed you should be ready to move on<a class="anchor" name="cont-1" href="#fn-1"><sup>[1]</sup></a>.